bearcove/rc-zip/README.md

 of the zip archive being present on disk (ie. it doesn't assume `std::fs`), just that random access is possible.

-This crate relies fully on the central directory, not on local headers:
+The recommended interface relies on the central directory rather than local headers:

 ```
 [local file header 1] // <---------------- ignored